-Wrongful Death Attorney Raleigh
+Wrongful Death Attorney in Cary

 Common law dictates that the deceased cannot pursue a suit against another person, therefore any legal claim ends once the plaintiff is dead.
 However, several states have passed wrongful death statutes which give families the ability to pursue compensation if their loved ones died due to the negligent actions of others.
 Though a human life can never be replaced, these wrongful death statutes allow families some measure of compensation for that which is irreplaceable.

 In addition to the above cases, another important consideration in a wrongful death payout is a lien from Medicaid.
 A legal requirement of receiving Medicaid treatment is the repayment of medical expenses in the event of a settlement, but this amount is capped under the special circumstance of a wrongful death suit.
-To learn more about how our attorneys can help in this situation, please visit Medicaid lien page.
+To learn more about how our attorneys can help in this situation, please visit the Medicaid lien page.